Beulke-Dono/Calculator_Tkinter/README.md

-Made for windows!!
+!!Made for windows!!

+//Download--
-You can download de calculator from Calculator.rar
-And run the calculator wich Calculator.exe
+  You can download de calculator from Calculator.rar And run the calculator wich Calculator.exe

+//Code--
+  If want see the code go to /Core/window.py
+  See if you want learn, don't steal anything!